matihost/monorepo/vagrant/centos-stream-9/README.md

 # remove VM from disk
 make destroy

-# check for updates for vagrant box image
+# cleans base box so that if Vagrant file contains newer base box it will be downloaded
-make update-vm
+make ensure-latest-base-vm

 # show usage and tasks (default)
 make help